Zain-E/BARTS_COVID_Dashboard/README.md

 The dashboard uses Deprivation rates, ethnicity per population figures to find factors relating to COVID deaths.

 It was a great success and I was offered the role!

+The app itself runs on a Heroku server: https://id.heroku.com/login